tmbo/rar-mfs/README.md

 - handles multivariate correlations.

 ## Installation
+The tool is written in scala and uses the weka framework to load and handle data sets.

 ### As a dependency

 ### As a cmd tool

 ## Algorithm
+### Idea
 Abstract overview of the different steps of the proposed feature selection algorithm:

 ![Algorithm Overview](https://github.com/tmbo/rar-mfs/blob/master/docu/images/algorithm_overview.png)